 Health/Fitness/Gyms: one of our four pillars is Health so this is a perfect fit!
 Provide a few free modified classes in the street - yoga, zumba

 If you are a non-profit or business that fits into one of our Four Pillars - Health, Transportation Options, Civic Pride, or Living Streets - you are welcome to apply.
-The best activities are those that creatively represent your business or organization, while involving event participants.
+The best activities are those that creatively represent your business or organization while involving participants.
 For example, a gym might host workouts or fitness challenges.
 A dance group could give short lessons.
 A clothing store may put on a fashion show.
 We’ve even had a self-storage facility create a cardboard box maze for kids!
 Sometimes activity partners are just individuals who want to share their passion for an activity, such as slacklining or hula hooping.

 The emphasis of Atlanta Streets Alive is activity, and activity partners are discouraged from selling goods or providing paid services along the route.
-The lack of street vending, and support for local businesses, is part of what sets Atlanta Streets Alive apart.
+The lack of street vending and support for local businesses is part of what sets Atlanta Streets Alive apart.
 If you are a vendor, you may take this opportunity to set up a fun activity and make contacts.
 But please do not vend.
 Please note: businesses that are located on the route are allowed to sell as usual.

-Unfortunately we are unable to provide power to activity partners.
-If your activity requires electricity we encourage you to reach out to businesses along the route ahead of time to see if you will be able to use their power.
+- Power: If your activity requires electricity we encourage you to reach out to businesses along the route ahead of time to see if you will be able to use their power.
 If your activity needs to be set up near a specific business because you already have the business owner's permission to use their power, please note it in the application.
 If you are a nonprofit the Atlanta Community Toolbank has generators you can rent at a reasonable price

 You may park on streets where parking is allowed outside of the route, but be mindful of all "No Parking" and "Residents Only" signs.
 Please avoid parking inside the route to be courteous of the residents who already have limited parking.